decorative element

 When used correctly, the parking brake helps relieve stress and tension on the transmission and other drive components.
 This is especially true if you have a manual transmission.
 (It also protects your car from rolling down hills.)

-EXPENSIVE AUTO REPAIR: Replacing the Suspension
+EXPENSIVE AUTO REPAIR: REPLACING THE SUSPENSION

 If you need to replace your vehicle's suspension, you are facing a repair that will cost thousands of dollars.
 Your vehicle's suspension is made up of hundreds of parts, and different types of transportation use different suspension designs.
 But all suspensions are designed to keep the vehicle off the ground, absorb road shocks, and allow the driver to turn easily.
 If your suspension system is compromised, not only will it affect the quality of your ride, but it will also dangerously impede your ability to turn or control the car.
 And repairs to the suspension can be pricey.